cgiff9/tmfuck/README.md

 followed by a colon.
 Transitions are specified by a character, followed by a '>', followed by a state name.
-Transition characters may be specified with single quotes "'", ie:
+Transition characters may be specified with single quotes, ie.:

 ```
 q0: ';'>q0; 'a'>q1;